Parimal7/parimal7.github.io/_posts/2020-08-07-Terribly-Tiny-Tales-Internship-Challenge.md

 ---
 layout: post
 title: Internship Challenge for Terribly Tiny Tales
-subtitle: A blog post on how I tackled the web dev challenge
+subtitle: A blog post on how I am going to solve the challenge tasks for an internship role.
 tags: [web-dev]
 ---